SethHolt/Landing-Page/README.md

 # Landing-Page
-Creating a web site from scratch focused on CSS
+Creating a web site from scratch focused on CSS.
+Credits go here.

+The Odin Project